UP: Man kills family, commits suicide in Ghazipur | Law-Order

 - India

-A 35-year-old man allegedly committed suicide after killing his wife and two children in Sadat Bazar area under Jakhania Police Station area here, police said on Monday.
+A 35-year-old man allegedly committed suicide after killing his wife and two children in Sadat Bazar area under the Jakhania police station limits here following a suspected family dispute, police said on Monday.

 Shivdas Sonekar, who was preparing for competitive examinations, allegedly killed his wife Reena (30), son Aarav (5) and daughter Sejal (3) by smothering them with a pillow on Sunday night, police sub-inspector Mahendra Yadav said.